rails-girls-summer-of-code/summer-of-code/students/application.md

 <h3 id="eligibility">Who is eligible to apply?</h3>

-All people with non-binary gender identities or who identify as women are welcome to apply.
+All people with non-binary gender identities or who identify as women (transgender or cisgender) are welcome to apply.
 Further to this, we look for applicants;

 * who are involved with, or have attended one or more workshops organized by communities like <a href="http://railsgirls.com/">Rails Girls</a>, Railsbridge, Black Girls Code, PyLadies, or similar initiatives.